imrancsen/React_Documentation/README.md

         b)  Class Components
-        They class components, unlike function components, can work with each other.
-The date from one class component can be passed to other class components.
+        The class components, unlike function components, can work with each other.
+        The data from one class component can be passed to other class components.
         It uses 'extends React.Component' when initiating class component.
 For e.g.
 ```
 class myfunction extends React.Component
 {